-TABLE I. CONCEPTS PROPERTIES
+TABLE III.CONCEPTS PROPERTIES

-Property Description Assessment Process Template capabilityLevels all defined capbility levels templates procCatTempls all defined process category templates Capability Level Template calcFor concept, for which the level is calculated capDet attached capability determinator templates perfScale required performance scale for achievement L D. C ratio of capability determinators that must meet scaleRatio required performance scale subCL subordinate capability template template subCLPerfScale required performance scale of subordinate level Level number indicating the level Capability Determinator Template Source base practice to be assessed Target capability level, for which this determinator is used
+Property Description Assessment Process Template capabilityLevels all defined capability levels templates procCatTempls all defined process category templates Capability Level Template calcFor concept, for which the level is calculated capDet attached capability determinator templates perfScale required performance scale for achievement ratio of capability determinators that must meet scaleRatio required performance scale subCL subordinate capability level template subCLPerfScale required performance scale of subordinate level Level number indicating the level Capability Determinator Template Source base practice to be assessed Target capability level, for which this determinator is used

 For flexibility in the assessment calculation, the Capability Level Templates have a property 'calcFor' that is used to attach them to the target concept to be calculated (e.g., the whole assessment process when calculated for a project of a single process).
-As proposed by the three introduced models, level achievement calculation can rely on the assessment of the practices or subordinate levels.
-Therefore, the achievement of a capability level is determined by the following properties: 'perfScale' defines which Performance Scale the attached Capability Determinators has, and via 'scaleRatio' a ratio of Capabiltiy Determinators can be defined as required for the Performance Scale.
+As proposed by the three introduced models, level achievement calculation can rely on the assessment of the designated practices (be they required or expected) or subordinate levels.
+Therefore, the achievement of a capability level is determined by the following properties: 'perfScale' defines which Performance Scale the attached Capability Determinators has, and via 'scaleRatio' a ratio of Capability Determinators can be defined as required for the Performance Scale.
 Additionally, as the Capability Levels are connected to other subordinate levels, the Performance Scale of their determinators can also be used (cf. SPICE, required by the 'subCLPerfScale' property).